 What Can You do?

-Log into your Amazon Seller Central account and download a full report that shows the location of your inventory in each Amazon Warehouse.
-Take a long, hard look at your sales territories, and then go to your accountant or directly to the Multi State Commission (MTC.gov).
+Log in to your Amazon Seller Central account and download a full report that shows the location of your inventory in each Amazon Warehouse.
+Take a long, hard look at your sales territories, and then go to your accountant or directly to the Multistate Tax Commission (MTC.gov).